 College: Stanford University

-With a net worth of $1.1 billion, according to Celebrity Net Worth, Richard Fairbank is a member of the vaunted three-comma club.
-One of the country?s longest-serving bank CEOs, Fairbank leads Capital One Financial Corp.
+Richard Fairbank is a member of the vaunted three-comma club.
+One of the country’s longest-serving bank CEOs, Fairbank leads Capital One Financial Corp.
 Long a CEO who shuns the limelight, Fairbank graduated with an MBA from prestigious Stanford University, where he also studied as an undergraduate.

 College: Bowdoin College and Stanford University

-Reed Hastings is an entrepreneur with a net worth of $3.8 billion, according to Forbes.
-He studied mathematics at Bowdoin College and graduated with a bachelor?s degree in 1983.
+Reed Hastings is an entrepreneur who studied mathematics at Bowdoin College and graduated with a bachelor’s degree in 1983.
 Afterward, he joined the Marine Corps and traveled the world with the Peace Corps.
-If you?ve ever binge-watched movies or TV shows from beginning to end, you probably have Hastings to thank ? he founded mail-order DVD service Netflix in 1997.
+If you’ve ever binge-watched movies or TV shows from beginning to end, you probably have Hastings to thank — he founded mail-order DVD service Netflix in 1997.

 College: University of Alabama, Columbia Business School and Harvard Business School